CFAR Seminar Series

 Funding and Fundraising

-The Administration Core provides support to and oversees funding for the Developmental Core and International Core award programs.
+The Administrative Core provides support to and oversees funding for the Developmental Core award programs.
 View our Find Funding page for more information on CFAR funding opportunities.
-The Core also provides support for the Creative and Novel Ideas in HIV Research (CNIHR) funding program.
-Occasionally, opportunities for supplemental research funding become available, which are managed by the Administration Core.
+Occasionally, opportunities for supplemental research funding become available, which are managed by the Administrative Core.
 Projects recently supported by CFAR supplemental funding include:

-The Administration Core promotes fund-raising for HIV/AIDS research, through interactions with donors and the UW Advancement Office.
+The Administrative Core promotes fund-raising for HIV/AIDS research, through interactions with donors and the UW Advancement Office.
 For more information about donating for HIV/AIDS research, go to our Donation page.

 Harborview Medical Center